-(2) A person who is required to possess a boater education card may use an original proof of competency as a temporary card and may operate a boat for no more than 60 days from date of issue provided the original proof of competency is on board.

-(3) A person residing in Oregon who is otherwise required to possess a boater education card and has received a certificate, card, or other official document issued by another state or Canada that is equivalent to Oregon's boater education card may use that document as a temporary card and may operate a boat in Oregon for no more than 60 days from date of residency provided the document is on board.

-(4) A person who legally rents a motorboat and is otherwise required to possess a boater education card may use the required dockside checklist as a temporary education card and may operate the rental motorboat in Oregon for the term of the rental agreement but not longer than 60 days.
+- (2) A person who is required to possess a boater education card may use an original proof of competency (Certificate of Completion) as a temporary card and may operate a boat for no more than 60 days from date of issue provided the original proof of competency is on board - (3) A person residing in Oregon who is otherwise required to possess a boater education card and has received a certificate, card, or other official document issued by another state or Canada that is equivalent to Oregon's boater education card may use that document as a temporary card and may operate a boat in Oregon for no more than 60 days from date of residency provided the document is on board. - (4) A person who legally rents a motorboat and is otherwise required to possess a boater education card may use the required dockside checklist as a temporary education card and may operate the rental motorboat in Oregon for the term of the rental agreement but not longer than 60 days.

-Stats.
-Implemented: ORS 830.082 - ORS 830.096 Hist.: OSMB 6-2000, f. & cert. ef.
-10-30-00

-250-018-0060 Dockside Checklist

-(1) Beginning May 1, 2002 any person who provides a motorboat for rent in Oregon must require that the renter and/or operator of the rental motorboat show proof of possession of a boater education card before renting the person a motorboat.

-(2) If the renter and/or operator of the rented motorboat does not possess a boater education card, the rental agent must provide the renter and/or operator of the craft with a dockside checklist provided by the Marine Board.

-(3) The renter and/or operator of a rental motorboat must review and mark the dockside checklist in the presence of the rental agent before they may operate the rental motorboat.

-(4) The renter and/or operator of the rental motorboat must retain the dockside checklist on board when operating the boat.

-(5) It is not required that every person who will operate the rented craft complete the checklist.
-A person over the age of 16 may operate the rented craft if they are accompanied and directly supervised by a person over the age of 16 (18 for personal watercraft) who is carrying a boater education card or proof of completing the dockside safety checklist.

 Hist.: OSMB 6-2000, f. & cert. ef.
+10-30-00; OSMB 1-2007(Temp), f. & cert. ef.

+1-9-07 thru 6-30-07; OSMB 2-2007, f. & cert. ef.
+3-21-07

+Dockside Checklist

+- (1) Beginning May 1, 2002 any person who provides a motorboat for rent in Oregon must require that the renter or operator of the rental motorboat show proof of possession of a boater education card before renting the person a motorboat. - (2) If the renter or operator of the rented motorboat does not possess a boater education card, the rental agent must provide the renter or operator of the craft with a dockside checklist provided by the Marine Board. - (3) The renter or operator of a rental motorboat must review and mark the dockside checklist in the presence of the rental agent before they may operate the rental motorboat. - (4) The renter or operator of the rental motorboat must retain the dockside checklist on board when operating the boat. - (5) It is not required that every person who will operate the rented motorboat complete the checklist.
+A person over the age of 16 may operate the rented motorboat if they are accompanied and directly supervised by a person over the age of 16 (18 for personal watercraft) who is carrying a boater education card or proof of completing the dockside safety checklist.

+Hist.: OSMB 6-2000, f. & cert. ef.
 10-30-00; OSMB 3-2003, f. & cert. ef.
-3-31-03
+3-31-03; OSMB 1-2007(Temp), f. & cert. ef.
+1-9-07 thru 6-30-07; OSMB 2-2007, f. & cert. ef.
+3-21-07